ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Skipmancer/2nd Level/Chaos Skip.md

 - **Duration**:
 	- Instant.
 - **Effects**:
 	- You teleport a target creature within range of you to a random point within range of the creature.
 The creature may make a dexterity saving throw to avoid being teleported.
+		- On a failure, they teleport to a random point in range.
-Upon a failure, they teleport.
-Upon a success, nothing happens.
+		- On a success, nothing happens.
 		- The random point will be within range of the creature, the random point does not require line of sight.
 		- Creatures cannot be bigger than 7ft$^3$.
 		- Everything a creature has equipped or stored on them teleports with them.
 Things bigger than 15ft$^3$ cannot be teleported.